rwieruch/crowdsourced-volunteering-list/README.md

 ___

 If you know of any projects that you think would be a good fit and are missing in this list, please feel free to add them.
+Afterward, it would be great if you shared the list with a friend of yours.